- The Academic Program

 Quiet Study Time

-When not in class or assigned study hall, students may quietly study in the Commons, hallways, Hall Student Center Dining Room (when there are no activities scheduled there), Boocock Gallery, the library, courtyard and the student lounge on the third floor of Jordan Hall.
+When not in class or assigned study hall, students may quietly study in the Commons, hallways, Hall Student Center (when there are no activities scheduled there), Boocock Gallery, the library, courtyard and the student lounge on the third floor of Jordan Hall.

 All freshmen and sophomores who have not been granted honors study period will be scheduled into study hall during unscheduled periods.
 Students must remain in the study hall room except when they need to visit a teacher or work in the library.
 Students must obtain a pass to leave the study hall and students should return before the period ends.
 Failure to follow these guidelines will result in demand study halls, thus restricting future trips to the library.